Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main add [file name]
 ```

 Adds a copy of the file to the staging area.
 If the file is already staged for addition, it overwrites the previous entry with the new contents.
+These files that are apart of our staging area will be part of our next commit, so we know what files are going to occut when we commit.

-Just like in regular git, if we wanted to add a file, we would add the name of the file in the current directory we were at, and a copy of that file is staged for addition, essentially meaning its placed in a shopping cart thats ready for checkout when we are done shopping and ready to purchase at the checkout line.
+Just like in regular git, if we wanted to add a file, we would add the name of the file in the current directory we were at, and a copy of that file is staged for addition, essentially meaning its placed in a shopping cart thats ready for checkout (comitting) when we are done shopping and ready to purchase at the checkout line.

 * git commit